GolovPavel/GolovPavel/README.md

 ### Hi there 👋

 - I'm a software engineer.
-- Java Backend Engineer in the past, Golang Backend Engineer in the present.
+- Java Backend Engineer in the past, Go Backend Engineer in the present.
 - I'm interested in backend development, architecture, system design, optimisations.
 - Now I'm working in Avito Tech.
 We develop the biggest classified project in Russia.